How to Protect Your Home PC Against Malicious Software

 2. Install and Update Trusted Security Software

 Trusted anti-virus and anti-malware software should always be the first line of defense when fighting off malware attacks.
-Get a good antivirus and antimalware software packages to start protecting your devices.
+Get a good antivirus and antimalware app to start protecting your devices.

-Most antivirus packages are designed to identify malicious files before they settle in your computer.
+Most antivirus packages are designed to identify malicious files before they settle on your computer.